lavanyacoder/udaan/README.md

 # Udaan – Scholarships & Opportunities Platform
-Udaan is a student-focused web platform built using React.js, designed to help B.Tech students discover and access scholarships, internships, and career opportunities – all in one place.
+Udaan is a student-focused web platform built using React.js, designed to help students discover and access scholarships, internships, and career opportunities – all in one place.

 ### Features